Pepsi Zero Sugar: Packaging and Brand Name

 In 2023, Pepsi Max packaging was redesigned as part of a greater Pepsi rebranding.
-The updated packaging has a color scheme of electric blue and black.
+The updated packaging has a colour scheme of electric blue and black.
 In addition, in many countries the product was renamed to Pepsi Zero Sugar.
 This was done for transparency because many people did not understand that "Max" represented a sugar-free product.
 "Pepsi Max" continues to be the name of the product in Britain, Ireland, Scandinavia, Finland, Iceland, Tanzania and Australia, and "Pepsi Black" continues to be the name in Brazil, Mexico, Argentina, Malaysia, Singapore and others.

 Marketing

 The original name was stylized as Pepsi MAX.
 Some of the taglines that PepsiCo have used in advertisements through various countries include: "Maximum taste, no sugar" (used since 1993), "Live life to the Max", and "Don't worry, there's no sugar".
 The company had attempted to appeal Pepsi Max to young men (in contrast to other diet cola drinks, which tend to target young women).
-Early advertisement had also incorporated extreme sports like abseiling. and in the 2000s PepsiCo launched new flavors, some of which (like the lemon-lime Pepsi Max Twist) targeted at women.
+Early advertisement had also incorporated extreme sports like abseiling. and in the 2000s PepsiCo launched new flavours, some of which (like the lemon-lime Pepsi Max Twist) targeted at women.
 Generally, the brand has been marketed with trends relevant to younger people.

 Coca-Cola Zero, a rival sugar-free cola from The Coca-Cola Company, is marketed in a similar manner.
 Some Coke Zero advertising alluded to Pepsi Max, leading to a counter-campaign by Pepsi extolling the virtues of the concept of "maximum" over that of "zero".
 In 2007, the official marketing website for the product contained an 'odd cast' featuring a spoofed telethon urging viewers to donate yawns and uses the slogan 'WAKE UP PEOPLE'.
 Also, there was a featured commercial of a spoof on the Dallas Cowboys offensive coordinator yawning, when calling a play, thus, causing Tony Romo to be sacked, he was then replaced by Cowboys' owner Jerry Jones who gives him a Diet Pepsi Max.
 The scene then cuts away to the words "WAKE UP PEOPLE" while a voiceover shouts the slogan.